lgndluke/REI3-Tickets-MCP-Server/README.md

 3. Add uv to PATH.

+4. Create a designated user in REI3 with access to the Tickets API role. <br> This user will be used for authentication.

-4. Set up an API Profile in your REI3 tickets instance. <br> You can create one under: Tickets > Admin Tab > API profiles
+5. Set up an API Profile in your REI3 tickets instance. <br> You can create one under: Tickets > Admin Tab > API profiles

-5. Download/Clone and extract this repository and adjust the .env file variables.
+6. Download/Clone and extract this repository and adjust the .env file variables.

-6. Ensure you have an MCP Client with the capability to run MCP tools at your disposal. <br> I used [AnythingLLM](https://anythingllm.com/)
+7. Ensure you have an MCP Client with the capability to run MCP tools at your disposal. <br> I used [AnythingLLM](https://anythingllm.com/)

-7. Configure the MCP-Server JSON configuration to include the REI3-Tickets-MCP-Server.
+8. Configure the MCP-Server JSON configuration to include the REI3-Tickets-MCP-Server.

 #### MCP-Server JSON configuration